r-a-dobson/seasonal-forecasting-quelea/README.md

-Once you have specified these details in the first step, the rest of the code does not need to be edited aside from giving your Climate Data Store (CDS) username and key (Step 2), and your Google Earth Engine/Google Drive email (Step 4).
+Once you have specified these details in the first step, the rest of the code does not need to be edited aside from giving your Climate Data Store (CDS) username and key (Step 2), and your Google Earth Engine and Google Drive email (Step 4).

-Before beginning the script, please ensure that all necessary packages have been installed and that you have registered for free Climate Data Store, Google Earth Engine and Google Drive accounts.
-These are required for download of seasonal forecast and historical data used to generate forecasts.
+Before beginning the script, please ensure that all necessary packages have been installed and that you have registered for free [Climate Data Store](https://cds.climate.copernicus.eu/#!/home), [Google Earth Engine](https://developers.google.com/earth-engine/) and [Google Drive](https://www.google.co.uk/intl/en-GB/drive/) accounts.
+These are required for download of seasonal forecast and historical data that are used to generate seasonal forecasts.

 The final output of this script are seasonal forecasts of quelea distribution suitability, exported in both `tif` and `png` format.